carsonslater/carsonslater-blog/content/post/BibTheoMissions/index.md

 - The entirety of the people of God will be able to worship God in unity with Christ, resulting in passionate praise for all eternity.
 (Rev. 5:9-10)
 - God invites His people to participate in this outpouring of salvation by enabling them to become lights in a dark world; the people of God are not the source of the light, but the conduit.
 (2 Cor.
 4:5-7)

 One more disclaimer is that the discipline of Biblical Theology is like a game of pick-up-sticks.
 It is hard to trace one particular theme without disturbing or untangling it from other themes in Scripture, as they are heavily interwoven.
-Hence, in this article I may gloss over really important facts that are relevant but mostly relate to over themes in Scripture.
+Hence, in this article I may gloss over really important facts that are relevant but mostly relate to other themes in Scripture.

 ### The Original Comission